Meeting and surpassing all audience expectations every day.

 No.

-Megan Kelly speaking with Kelly Goff, whoever that is from The Daily Beast.
+Megan Kelly speaking with Kelly Goff, whoever that is from the Daily Beast.

-She said, Rush pointed out that Governor Christie's a huge Springsteen fan, actually talked about how he cried.
+She said, Rush pointed out that Governor Christie's a huge Springsteen fan.

 He cried the first time he talked to Springsteen after Hurricane Sandy.

-If he actually felt a connection with Chris Christie or felt moved by the tears that Christie felt upon speaking to him in all the concerts he'd been to, why would he have done this?
+If he actually felt a connection with Chris Christie or felt moved by the tears that Christie felt upon speaking to him and all the concerts he'd been to, why would he have done this?

 Why would he have gone out and lampooned and made fun of and laughed at Governor Christie?